wacncontent/CustomizeTool/addCommentOutput/articles/multi-factor-authentication/multi-factor-authentication-get-started-server.md

 ![Email templates](./media/multi-factor-authentication-get-started-server/email2.png)

+## How the Azure Multi-Factor Authentication Server handles user data

+When you use the Multi-Factor Authentication (MFA) Server on-premises, a user's data is stored in the on-premises servers.
+No persistent user data is stored in the cloud.
+When the user performs a two-factor authentication, the MFA Server sends data to the Azure MFA cloud service to perform the authentication.
+When these authentication requests are sent to the cloud service, the following fields are sent in the request and logs so that they are available in the customer's authentication/usage reports.
+Some of the fields are optional so they can be enabled or disabled within the Multi-Factor Authentication Server.
+The communication from the MFA Server to the MFA cloud service uses SSL/TLS over port 443 outbound.
+These fields are:

+- Unique ID - either username or internal MFA server ID
+- First and Last Name - optional
+- Email Address - optional
+- Phone Number - when doing a voice call or SMS authentication
+- Device token - when doing mobile app authentication
+- Authentication Mode
+- Authentication Result
+- MFA Server Name
+- MFA Server IP
+- Client IP - if available

+In addition to the fields above, the authentication result (success/denial) and reason for any denials is also stored with the authentication data and available through the authentication/usage reports.

 ## Advanced Azure Multi-Factor Authentication Server Configurations
 For additional information on advanced setup and configuration information use the table below.

 Method|Description
 :------------- | :------------- |
-[User Portal](multi-factor-authentication-get-started-portal.md)|  Information on setup and configuring the User portal including deployment and user self-service.
+[User Portal](/documentation/articles/multi-factor-authentication-get-started-portal)|  Information on setup and configuring the User portal including deployment and user self-service.
-[Active Directory Federation Service](multi-factor-authentication-get-started-adfs.md)|Information on setting up Azure Multi-Factor Authentication with AD FS.
+[Active Directory Federation Service](/documentation/articles/multi-factor-authentication-get-started-adfs)|Information on setting up Azure Multi-Factor Authentication with AD FS.
-[RADIUS Authenticaton](multi-factor-authentication-get-started-server-radius.md)|  Information on setup and configuring the Azure MFA Server with RADIUS.
+[RADIUS Authenticaton](/documentation/articles/multi-factor-authentication-get-started-server-radius)|  Information on setup and configuring the Azure MFA Server with RADIUS.
-[IIS Authentication](multi-factor-authentication-get-started-server-iis.md)|Information on setup and configuring the Azure MFA Server with IIS.
+[IIS Authentication](/documentation/articles/multi-factor-authentication-get-started-server-iis)|Information on setup and configuring the Azure MFA Server with IIS.
-[Windows Authenticaton](multi-factor-authentication-get-started-server-windows.md)|  Information on setup and configuring the Azure MFA Server with Windows Authentication.
+[Windows Authenticaton](/documentation/articles/multi-factor-authentication-get-started-server-windows)|  Information on setup and configuring the Azure MFA Server with Windows Authentication.
-[LDAP Authentication](multi-factor-authentication-get-started-server-ldap.md)|Information on setup and configuring the Azure MFA Server with LDAP Authentication.
+[LDAP Authentication](/documentation/articles/multi-factor-authentication-get-started-server-ldap)|Information on setup and configuring the Azure MFA Server with LDAP Authentication.
-[Remote Desktop Gateway and Azure Multi-Factor Authentication Server using RADIUS](multi-factor-authentication-get-started-server-rdg.md)|  Information on setup and configuring the Azure MFA Server with Remote Desktop Gateway using RADIUS.
+[Remote Desktop Gateway and Azure Multi-Factor Authentication Server using RADIUS](/documentation/articles/multi-factor-authentication-get-started-server-rdg)|  Information on setup and configuring the Azure MFA Server with Remote Desktop Gateway using RADIUS.
-[Sync with Windows Server Active Directory](multi-factor-authentication-get-started-server-dirint.md)|Information on setup and configuring synchronization between Active Directory and the Azure MFA Server.
+[Sync with Windows Server Active Directory](/documentation/articles/multi-factor-authentication-get-started-server-dirint)|Information on setup and configuring synchronization between Active Directory and the Azure MFA Server.
-[Deploying the Azure Multi-Factor Authentication Server Mobile App Web Service](multi-factor-authentication-get-started-server-webservice.md)|Information on setup and configuring the Azure MFA server web service.
+[Deploying the Azure Multi-Factor Authentication Server Mobile App Web Service](/documentation/articles/multi-factor-authentication-get-started-server-webservice)|Information on setup and configuring the Azure MFA server web service.